PanosChatzi/Portfolio/README.md

 # Panagiotis Chatzinikolaou
-I am a data-driven professional with experience in statistical programming, data analysis and visualization.
-I use tools like R, Python, SQL, and Power BI to uncover insights and drive decision-making.
-Passionate about continuous learning and transforming data into actionable solutions.
+I am a data professional with experience in data analytics, visualization and statistical analyses, using programming and analytical tools like R, Python, SQL, and Power BI.
+I am passionate about continuous learning and transforming data into actionable insights.

+# Experience
+* Business Intelligence Analyst, *Centre of Reporting Excellence, Circana,* 03/2025-present

 # Education
 * PhD in Quantitative Exercise Physiology, *Aristotle University of Thessaloniki*, 2020-2024